AmperSam-git/smw-resources/fixed/carryable pipe/README.txt

         - Disabled entering a pipe when the other is in Yoshi's mouth
         - Disabled entering a pipe when the other is on the horizontal edges of the level
-    - August 8, 2024 (by AmperSam):
+    - April 21, 2025 (by AmperSam):
 	- Made Mario invincible while teleporting, both to prevent power up loss and to mitigate dying while in the pipe
-	- For good measure a check while teleporting to see if Mario is dead to prevent a rare softlock in hacks with Retry where the controller remains disabled when Mario dies
+	- reworked the controller disable functionality to prevent some softlocks and drop the hack that swaps controller po
 	- Added JSON config for insertion

 THANKS FOR HELP, BUG REPORTS AND SUGGESTIONS